laravelio/laravel.io/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel.io, please send an email immediately to Dries Vints at [dries@vints.io](mailto:dries@vints.io). **Do not create an issue for the vulnerability.**
+If you discover a security vulnerability within Laravel.io, please send an email immediately to [security@laravel.io](mailto:security@laravel.io). **Do not create an issue for the vulnerability.**

 ## License